tomas1207/DndTokenColor/README.md

 **Preview:**

-Macro opens easy dialogue to pick color
+Macro opens easy dialogue to pick color (You can also hover over a token without selecting, and then press the macro hotkey!)

 ![Screenshot](https://gitlab.com/InfamousSky/pf2e-color-effects/-/raw/main/documentation/Apply%20Color.PNG)